 When you need heat pump repair in Heflin, Alabama, trust the experts at Bain Heating & Air Conditioning.

-Your heat pump works hard to keep your home comfortable.
+Your heat pump works hard to keep your house comfy.

 Unlike air conditioners, the outdoor unit on heat pumps doesn’t get time off when the temperatures cool down.

 Instead, your heat pump works all year to keep your home warm in the winter and cool in the summer.
-That constant effort can culminate in the need for repairs.
+That continual effort can lead to the need for repairs.

-If that time does occur, Bain Heating & Air Conditioning is happy to help.
-We can work on most any heat pump.
-We work hard to make your space the right temperature again as soon as possible.
+If that time does come, Bain Heating & Air Conditioning is happy to help.
+We can service most any heat pump.
+We work hard to make your space comfortable again as soon as possible.

 Customer satisfaction, efficiency and safety are our top concerns.
-We’re happy to demonstrate when you trust us with your home comfort.
+We’re happy to show you when you trust us with your home comfort.
 Call us at 256-270-1196 now to schedule an appointment.

-Five Signals Your Heat Pump Needs to Be Repaired
+Five Indications Your Heat Pump Needs to Be Fixed

-Now that you know some of the root causes of heat pump damage, it might be helpful to hear how those problems make themselves known.
-Here are some prevalent signs something is wrong with your heat pump.
+Now that you understand some of the usual causes of heat pump damage, it might be useful to hear how those concerns make themselves known.
+Here are some general signs something is not right with your heat pump.

 1. Heat Pump Covered in Ice

-During the colder months, it’s possible that your outdoor unit will have some ice buildup.
+During the colder months, it’s possible that your outdoor unit will have a bit of ice buildup.
 When this develops, your unit should move into a defrost cycle and reverse the refrigerant to melt the ice.
 If your whole unit is covered in ice and won’t defrost, you have an issue that needs professional service.

 2. Heat Pump is Short Cycling

-By short cycling, we mean that your heat pump starts and stops before it’s had time to bring your home to your preferred temperature.
-This is an indication that your heat pump is the incorrect size for your home.
+By short cycling, we mean that your heat pump starts and stops before it’s had time to bring your home to your desired temperature.
+This is a signal that your heat pump is the wrong size for your home.
 And if it isn’t taken care of, it could wear your heat pump down.

-Your heat pump is one of the most efficient HVAC solutions available—especially if you keep up with it.
-If you’re doing everything you can to take care of it and are still seeing your energy costs climb, it’s time to find a professional.
+Your heat pump is one of the most efficient HVAC solutions available—especially if you take care of it.
+If you’re doing everything you can to take care of it and are still seeing your energy costs climb, it’s time to bring in a professional.

 4. Heat Pump Is Noisy

-Your heat pump isn’t going to be totally silent, but it also shouldn’t be unusually noisy.
-If you’re hearing new sounds from your heat pump—especially any that sound out of place—you may want to have a professional look it over.
+Your heat pump isn’t going to be absolutely silent, but it also shouldn’t be noticeably noisy.
+If you’re hearing new sounds from your heat pump—especially any that sound out of place—you may want to have a professional take a look.

-Decreased home comfort is likely the most obvious—and annoying—sign you may need a repair.
-If you’ve tried modifying your setting and nothing seems to work, Bain Heating & Air Conditioning can help.
+Reduced home comfort is perhaps the most obvious—and annoying—sign you may need a repair.
+If you’ve tried adjusting your setting and nothing seems to work, Bain Heating & Air Conditioning can help.

 Common Reasons for Heat Pump Problems

-There are quite a few things that can cause issues for your heat pump.
-Here are some of the most well-known issues.
+There are quite a few things that can cause problems for your heat pump.
+Here are some of the most common issues.

-- Absence of maintenance.
-Like you, your heat pump needs to be taken care of to keep it in good shape.
-You have an annual checkup.
+• Shortage of service.
+Like you, your heat pump needs to be taken care of to stay in good shape.
+You have a regular checkup.
 Your heat pump has yearly maintenance.
 You should call in an HVAC expert twice a year to help your system stay on track.
-Without maintenance, you’re putting your system at risk for a breakdown.
+Without maintenance, you’re putting your system at risk for a failure.

-- Clogged filter.
-One of the least complicated ways to keep your heat pump alright is to periodically check and change your air filter.
-If you let it go, your system has to work harder to keep your home comfortable.
-Operating overtime like that can cause damage, and later, a repair.
+• Clogged filter.
+One of the simplest ways to keep your heat pump on track is to periodically check and replace your air filter.
+If you let it go, your system has to work harder to keep your family comfortable.
+Working overtime like that can lead to damage, and later, a repair.

-- Component failure.
+• Component failure.
 Your heat pump is made of a number of parts—both moving and stationary.
-They’re all important to heating and cooling your home efficiently.
-When one fails, it can make it difficult—or impossible—for your system to keep working without a repair.
+They’re all critical to heating and cooling your home efficiently.
+When one fails, it can make it hard—or impossible—for your system to function without a repair.

-- Thermostat problems.
-Your thermostat is a sensitive instrument.
-Any problem with it could make your home less comfortable.
+• Thermostat problems.
+Your thermostat is a delicate instrument.
+Any trouble with it could make your house less comfortable.

-When your heat pump breaks down, it seems only natural to call for a repair.
+When your heat pump fails, it seems only natural to call for a repair.
 But sometimes, a repair isn’t worth the money.
-In those times, a replacement is a better option.
+In those times, a replacement is a better investment.
 Here are some factors that can help you choose if a repair is a better option:

-- Your heat pump is less than 10 years old.
-If your heat pump is still relatively young, a repair likely makes sense.
-It still has a lot of life left to live.
+• Your heat pump is less than 10 years old.
+If your heat pump is still somewhat young, a repair likely makes sense.
+It still has a lot of life left for you.
 However, if your heat pump is getting older, a replacement might make more financial sense.

-- You haven’t repaired your heat pump multiple times.
-If a repair on your system is a relatively rare occurrence, you may want to continue with the repair.
-If you feel like you’ve been repairing your unit a lot, it might be time to consider a replacement.
+• You haven’t repaired your heat pump multiple times.
+If a repair on your system is a relatively rare occurrence, you may want to go ahead with the repair.
+If you feel like you’ve been repairing your unit regularly, it might be time to think about a replacement.

-- The repair you need is inexpensive.
-If a technician can take care of your issue easily and the price is relatively low, a repair is probably your best choice.
-But if your repair will set you back quite a bit—like replacing your heat pump’s compressor—it’s likely better to invest that money into a new heat pump that will serve you for a lot longer.
+• The repair you need is inexpensive.
+If a technician can take care of your issue fast and the price is relatively low, a repair is probably your best choice.
+But if your repair will take you for quite a bit—like replacing your heat pump’s compressor—it’s likely better to put that money into a new heat pump that will serve you for a lot longer.

 What’s the Next Step Toward a New Heat Pump?